PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

             the personal data records and the data subject must be established.

         -   **Personal data**.
-The responsible employee must check whether Playform has access to the personal data requested.
-If Playform does not have the personal data under the control, the responsible employee must inform the Data Subject, and, if possible, instruct on the further steps on how to access the data in question;
+The responsible employee must check whether PlayForm has access to the personal data requested.
+If PlayForm does not have the personal data under the control, the responsible employee must inform the Data Subject, and, if possible, instruct on the further steps on how to access the data in question;